Hi and welcome to my website.

 I run ongoing Group Psychotherapy Programs and one to one sessions privately and also alongside community organisations such as Northern Carers Network.

 I am an NDIS Registered Provider (National Disability Insurance Scheme) and am a member of the Australian Creative Arts Therapists Association (ACATA) which is a professional body for Arts Psychotherapists and Art Therapists.
-I continue to research, practice and stay current with all matters relating to Psychology, creative arts, improving self-awareness and healing.
+I continue to research, practice and stay current with all matters relating to Psychology, creative arts and improving self-awareness and healing techniques and modalities.

 If you’re not sure what Art Psychotherapy is, I explain it in a simple and understandable way on my website – its just a click away!